syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 ![Data labels support](images/data-labels/default-data-labels.png)

-## Data labels customization
+## Appearance customization

-You can customize text of the data labels using the `dataLabelMapper` property.
+You can customize text of the data labels using the `MapShapeLayerDelegate.dataLabelMapper` property.

 {% tabs %}
 {% highlight Dart %}